MicahElliott/colemak-practice/README.md

 	sc cs fs sf fc cf rw wr rx xr qa za ue eu iy yi

-The goal is to never use the same finger twice in succession … ’cuz that makES you slow (and uncomfortable!).
+The goal is to never use the same finger twice in succession … ’cuz that maKEs you slow (and uncomfortable!).
 And if you ever wanna beat [Sean Wrona](https://forum.colemak.com/topic/1309-typing-tips-from-the-fastest-typist-sean-wrona/), in a typing contest and tell him to his face that **colemak rulez!**, you gotta get that